 Per- and Polyfluoroalkyl Substances (PFAS)

-As part of our ongoing commitment to our community, we recently participated in NSW Health’s independent testing for PFAS which has confirmed that our tap water remains safe to drink and is well below current and proposed reduced limits for PFAS as set by the Australian Drinking Water Guidelines (ADWG)
+As part of our ongoing commitment to our community, we continue to participate in NSW Health’s independent testing for PFAS which has again confirmed that our tap water remains safe to drink and is well below current limits for PFAS as set by the Australian Drinking Water Guidelines (ADWG)

 Key report findings were: